fedeaviles/water-jug-riddle/README.md

 ## API Endpoint

-You can also use the API endpoint to solve the water jug riddle programmatically.
+You can also use the API endpoint to solve the water jug riddle.
 The API endpoint is available at:

 http://localhost:8000/api/